daveshap/OpenAI_Agent_Swarm/intercom/README.md

 The flow of the communicating assistatns is following:

 1. Assistants have chat functions
-2. Agent class waits for function calls from assistant and uses InterComService to execute chat tools
+2. Agent class waits for function calls from assistant and uses IntercomService to execute chat tools
-3. InterComService gets Agent class instance from Agent registry and sends a message
+3. IntercomService gets Agent class instance from Agent registry and sends a message

-For more details on how Agent and InterComService work check Implementation details sections
+For more details on how Agent and IntercomService work check Implementation details sections

 ## Preparing OpenAI assistant for communication